1fatgmc/HandCab/README.md

 # H

 A HanCab is a simple DIY, handheld controller that talks to a WiThrottle Server (JMRI, DCC-EX  EX-CommandStation and many others) using the WiThrottle protocol to control DCC model trains.
+HandCab uses 3 poteniometers (50K) for the throttle, brake and reverser controls.

 ---